Organic Cinnamon (Sri Lanka) CO2

-Cinnamon essential oil is considered a warming remedy, stimulating digestion and circulation, while supporting the immune system.
-Our Ceylon Cinnamon essential oil is made by the method of cool-process CO2 extraction from the inner bark of Cinnamon trees from Sri Lanka.
+Organic Cinnamon CO2 extract is considered a warming remedy, stimulating digestion and circulation, while supporting the immune system.
+Our Ceylon Cinnamon oil is made by the method of cool-process CO2 extraction from the inner bark of Cinnamon trees from Sri Lanka.
 The Sri Lankan CO2 oil is the finest cinnamon we've ever come across, perfect in every way, and is considered the best cinnamon essential oil on the planet.
-We find the newly-added certified organic Indonesian 'Burmanii' variety exceptional too (it's the favorite of some of the Ananda staff!)
+We find the newly added certified organic Indonesian 'Burmanii' variety exceptional too (it's the favorite of some of the Ananda staff!)
 Both are exceptionally potent antimicrobial essential oils and should be used with care.

 About The Oil

 The oldest known uses of Ceylon cinnamon oil include reduction of toothaches and fighting bad breath.
 Cinnamon bark oil is used in pharmaceutical preparations and is still included in mouth washes and toothpaste.